sinclairzx81/appex/readme.md

 appex extends TypeScripts concept of visibility to include visibility over http.
 From this developers and control which functions are exported as http endpoints.

-In order to make a function accessible over http, you must explicitly "export" this function.
+In order to make a function accessible over http, you must explicitly "export" the function.

-Consider the following example:
+consider the following example:

 ```javascript